lsiv568/Restaurant-Tracker/README.md

 	* Client Side
 	* Server Side
 * Add datepicker
-* Add ability to convert desired restaurant to visited one
+* ~~Add ability to convert desired restaurant to visited one~~
-	* Make it possible to fill in blank fields
+	* ~~Make it possible to fill in blank fields~~
+* Add ability to edit visited restaurants

+* Once happy with functionality - Investigate converting to EmberJS or Backbone
+* Consider swapping out Kinvey with custom rails backend